 December| Publish PLJ #17

 The Portuguese Language Journal is continuously looking for volunteer peer reviewers.
-If you are interested in this opportunity, send an email to email@example.com.
-Send us a description of your areas of expertise or the subjects you prefer to review.
+If you are interested in this opportunity, send an email to firstname.lastname@example.org with a description of your areas of expertise or the subjects you prefer to review.

 PLJ is available to members of the AOTP – American Organization of Teachers of Portuguese in print and electronically.
 The AOTP is a nonprofit, non governamental organization .
 It aims to enhance and promote the teaching of Portuguese in the United States and provide professional development to its members.